-- A student with a master’s degree may apply for waiver of specific course requirements by submitting the request form.
-The graduate committee shall decide on the application based on the student’s background.
+- A student with a Master’s degree may apply for waiver of specific course requirements by submitting the request form.
+The graduate committee shall decide on the application based on the graduate courses taken by the student.
 The approval will be on a case by case basis.

-All students are recommended to complete the required coursework prior to the end of the second year of PhD study.
+All students are recommended to complete the required coursework prior to the end of the first year of PhD study.